-the NSA or IGP S.25of the principal Act was substituted with a new S.25 dealing with investigation and search with or without warrant.
-The amendment provides for a new S.26-34, substituting S.26-29 of the principal Act, the new S.26 provides for recording, measuring samples, photograph or finger print impression during investigation.
-This is a novel path taking by the 2013 amendment S.27 and 28 of the amendment provide grounds for thorough investigations for offences relating to terrorism and access to a detained person pending conclusion of terrorist investigation.
+cover such S.14 of the principal Act was amended providing stiffer punishment of 10,000,000 as a fine or a maximum of 5 years for the offence.
+215 S.15 of principal Act has been amendment, the amendment grave the A.G.F the sole powers to apply to a judge in chambers.
+216 S.16 and 17 of the principal Act are deleted, and S.24 of the principal Act substituted with a new S.24 in the 2013 amendment.
+It grants the power to apply for warrant to a law enforcement officer instead of the NSA or IGP217 S.25of the principal Act was substituted with a new S.25 dealing with investigation and search with or without warrant.218 The amendment provides for a new S.26-34, substituting S.26-29 of the principal Act, the new S.26 provides for recording, measuring samples, photograph or finger print impression during investigation.
+This is a novel path taking by the 2013 amendment219 S.27 and 28 of the amendment provide grounds for thorough investigations for offences relating to terrorism and access to a detained person pending conclusion of terrorist investigation.
 Any form of contact can lead to interference, or destruction of the evidence connected to the crime, altering bother members of the cell and hinders the tracking, search and seizure of terrors property.
-Terrorist investigation is a lengthy and difficult because it requires stringing of little pieces of evidence the detention are often sane tired by the court where the court feels otherwise it grant bail.
+220 Terrorist investigation is a lengthy and difficult because it requires stringing of little pieces of evidence the detention are often sane tired by the court where the court feels otherwise it grant bail.

-However, where bail is granted with in the first 90 days, the law enforcement agency can place the suspect under house arrest until the investigation is concluded.
-Improvement was made with the new S.29 in the amendment, which grants the court the power de intercept communication of the citizens, the court order will contain such details as the time frame, the persons, and the nature of the communication to be intercepted and retained.
-Also introduced is the issuance of evidenced certificate certifying if a substance object is actually a weapon or a hazardous, radioactive, or harmful substances, toxic chemical, or other biological agent or toxin.
-S.32 of the principal Act was substituted with a new S.32 which states that the Federal High Court sitting in any part of country shall have jurisdiction to try offence under the Act or any other related enactment.
-It is the researcher's expectations to that the State High Court will be added which has coordinate jurisdiction with FHC, and it has unlimited jurisdiction to try offences.
-One more innovation in the 2013 amendment in the interpretation sections where the definition of the term terrorist is containedunlike the 2011.
+However, where bail is granted with in the first 90 days, the law enforcement agency can place the suspect under house arrest until the investigation is concluded221.
+Improvement was made with the new S.29 in the amendment, which grants the court the power de intercept communication of the citizens, the court order will contain such details as the time frame, the persons, and the nature of the communication to be intercepted and retained.222 Also introduced is the issuance of evidenced certificate certifying if a substance object is actually a weapon or a hazardous, radioactive, or harmful substances, toxic chemical, or other biological agent or toxin.223 S.32 of the principal Act was substituted with a new S.32 which states that the Federal High Court sitting in any part of country shall have jurisdiction to try offence under the Act or